elemel/fungeoneer/docs/chapters/03/turning-point.md

 ##[=261<76.=#[]##]]=<1=#][=3[#].2959187:878.7:=<48=][#####=[]#####==###]=]######
 ```

 This dungeon contains tiles with digits (marked `0` through `9` on the map), swappers (marked `:`), and junctions (marked `=`).
-For a digit tile, push the corresponding number onto the stack.
+Whenever you trigger a digit tile, push the corresponding number onto the stack.
 For a swapper tile, swap the two numbers at the top of the stack.

 For a junction tile, pop two arguments from the stack: first `b`, then `a`.
 If `a` is less than `b`, turn 90 degrees to the left.
 If `a` is greater than `b`, turn 90 degrees to the right.
 If the arguments are equal, do not turn at all.